Modern paganism in the United Kingdom: Druidism

 During the Iron Age, Celtic polytheism was the predominant religion in the area now known as England.
 Neo-Druidism grew out of the Celtic revival in 18th century Romanticism.
 Its first organised group was the Ancient Order of Druids, founded in London in 1781 along Masonic lines as a mutual benefit society and still extant today.
 It is not a neo-Pagan group.
 It was followed in 1792 by the Gorsedd of Bards of the Isle of Britain, also founded in London.
 This was the brainchild of Welsh stonemason, student of Welsh language, culture and heritage, and literary forger, Edward Williams, better known by his assumed name, Iolo Morganwg.
 It also survives to this day, its rituals forming an important part of the annual Welsh National Eisteddfod.
 Its members included Queen Elizabeth II and former archbishop of Canterbury, Rowan Williams.
 It is a cultural institution, not a neo-Pagan one.
 Inasmuch as it has a religious element, that element is Christian.
 The Ancient Druid Order, founded circa 1909, was the first that could be characterised as neo-Pagan, its founder being influenced by the occult movement of the late 19th century.
 The Order of Bards, Ovates and Druids, which split from the Ancient Druid Order in 1964, began to develop a more neo-Pagan style of Druidry, partly through the friendship between its founder, Ross Nichols, and the founder of modern Wicca, Gerald Gardner.
 More overtly Pagan Druid groups began to develop in the UK from the late 1970s onwards.
 These include the British Druid Order, The Druid Network and numerous other smaller groups.

+Reconstructionist Roman religion

+The revival of the Reconstructionist Roman religion (Latin: Religio Romana), also known as Roman Neopaganism, in the United Kingdom focuses on the modern restoration of ancient Roman spiritual practices, virtues, and rituals.
+Unlike broader Wicca or eclectic Neopaganism, this movement is strictly reconstructionist, prioritising the study of historical Latin texts and archaeological evidence to recreate the Cultus Deorum (worship of the gods) as accurately as possible.

+The history of organised Roman reconstructionism in Britain gained momentum in the late 20th century alongside the wider growth of contemporary Pagan movements and reconstructionist traditions in Europe and North America.
+International organisations such as Nova Roma have contributed to the development and visibility of Roman reconstructionist practice in Europe since this period.

+The movement in the UK is characterised by a dual focus on sacra privata—the domestic worship of the Lares (household spirits) and Manes (ancestors)—and the public observance of the ancient Roman calendar, such as Saturnalia, Lupercalia, and the Liberalia.